ktaylor63/southeast/site/content/chattahoochee-forest/homepage.md

 The [Friends of Chattahoochee Forest National Fish Hatchery](http://www.friendsofchattahoocheenfh.org/) recognize the importance of the hatchery to North Georgia.
 The friends group is committed to supporting the hatchery's mission, promoting the conservation ethic, environmental education, and encouraging the sport of trout fishing.

 [Learn more about friends groups in the Southeast Region.](https://www.fws.gov/southeast/work-with-us/friends-groups/)

+{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nfh-snow-rock-creek.jpg" alt="A stream running next to the hatchery covered in snow." caption="A beautiful, snowy December day at the hatchery.
+Photo by Kelly Taylor, USFWS." >}}

 ## Directions